zakrywilson/key-signature-identifying-neural-network-java/README.md

   * The correct answer
   * The standard error
   * And a `+` sign if the network was correct
-  * [Here](http://i.imgur.com/2QhDqRl.png) is an example of
-  the output after 10 million training sessions.
+  * [Here](http://i.imgur.com/2QhDqRl.png) is an example of the output after 10 million training sessions with a learning rate of 0.18.

 ## Notes
 * **This project has not been tested on real data.
-Results from testing with real data will come soon.**
+Results from testing with real data will come.**
-* The default learning rate is `.18` and the default number of training sessions is `10,000,000`.
+* The default learning rate is `0.18` and the default number of training sessions is `10,000,000`.
-This can be changed in `Manager.java`.
+These settings can be changed in `Manager.java`.